sahiliamsso/docs/source/authn-guide/intro.md

 Learn more about how to [write a custom interception script](../admin-guide//custom-script.md).

 Review our [custom authentication script tutorial](./customauthn.md), where we demonstrate how to write a script to implement OTP authentication using Twilio to send an SMS code for a two-step out-of-band authentication mechanism.

+##  Support Multiple Authentication Mechanisms

+All authentications that happen at the Gluu Server are routed through oxAuth, the software that includes the OpenID Connect Provider (OP) implementation.
+Note: this means that even during a SAML SSO authentication, the user is issued an OpenID Connect session also, enabling SSO across SAML and OpenID Connect applications.
+Using the OpenID Connect `acr_value`, an application can request a certain type of authentication at the Gluu Server.
+Learn more about which `acr_values` are supported out-of-the-box by the Gluu Server in the [OpenID Connect docs](../admin-guide/openid-connect.md/#multi-factor-authentication-for-clients).

 ## Configuring Account Lockout